weisisheng/recognitionbot/README.md

-# 🎉 KudosBot Setup Guide
+# 🎉 RecognitionBot Setup Guide

 Welcome to **KudosBot**!
 Follow this step-by-step guide to get the bot up and running on your machine, even if you're a beginner! 🚀